 The good news is, Motorola has successfully repeated the trick with the Moto G7 Plus.

 Moto G7 Plus release date and price

-The Moto G7 Plus release date is March 1 in the UK, while the firm has already confirmed that it won't be launched in the US.
-It has found its way to India and, as of April 2019 is available in Australia as well, along with a number of European and Latin American countries.
+The Moto G7 Plus release date was March 1, 2019 in the UK, while the firm confirmed that it won't be launched in the US.
+It has found its way to India and has been available in Australia as well, along with a number of European and Latin American countries.

-In terms of the Moto G7 Plus price, you're looking at £269 / AU$499 for the SIM-free handset in the UK (from Carphone Warehouse and EE) and Australia – the same as the Moto G6 Plus when it launched.
+In terms of the Moto G7 Plus price, it initially cost £269 / AU$499 for the SIM-free handset in the UK (from Carphone Warehouse and EE) and Australia – the same as the Moto G6 Plus when it launched.

 Design and display